-UCD Digital Library will soon make made available online a new collection entitled Irregular News: Civil War and Republican ephemera.
+UCD Digital Library has made available online a new collection entitled Irregular News: Civil War and Republican ephemera.
 This collection contains a rich store of primary source material relating to the revolutionary period.
-This material was collected by the Irish Franciscans and was originally held in their friary on Merchants Quay, which is … Continue reading Irregular News: Civil War and Republican ephemera
+This material was collected by the Irish Franciscans and was originally held in their friary on Merchants Quay, which is located across … Continue reading Irregular News: Civil War and Republican ephemera

 This next instalment of our Decade of Centenaries series comes from the unpublished draft of Máire Comerford’s memoirs.
 Máire Comerford was born on 29 June 1893 in Rathdrum, County Wicklow.
 She was educated privately at home but with a downturn in the family’s fortune, she was sent to London to receive an education as a … Continue reading My narrative has gone on paper hot from memory

 From a Jaunting Car to Civil War: Arthur Griffith arriving at the 2nd Dáil, 1921 The photograph shows a not unusual scene in Dublin in the 1920s.
 A single passenger sitting sideways on a side car pulled by a single horse and driven by a coachman - called a Jarvey in Ireland.
 The passenger in … Continue reading Jaysus, me Jarvey!